 Boosting Achievement ESL Podcast Hosted by a high school ESL teacher and the author of Boosting Achievement.
 In each episode she interviews teachers and experts about strategies to support ELLs.

 Cult of Pedagogy This podcast is about general teaching best practices with tips for supporting ELLs.It also has a number of episodes specific to teaching ELLs.

-VirtuEL This is an online conference for ESOL teachers.
+Multilingual Learner Sumit– This is an online conference for ELD teachers.
 So far there are archives from 2018 & 2017.

 Disclosure: This section contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

-This book reviews current research on best practice for teaching ELLs and gives an overview of easy to implement strategies.
+This book reviews current research on best practices for teaching ELLs and gives an overview of easy to implement strategies.